detecttechnologies/Gitlab-CI-CD-Templates/automation/docs/design-docs/0003-why-use-environments.md

 ---
 status: implemented
-title: ADR-0003: Using GitLab Environments for Deployment in T-pulse CI/CD Pipeline
+title: ADR-0003: Using GitLab Environments for Deployment inCI/CD Pipeline
-description: Decision to use GitLab Environments for managing deployment environments and configurations in the T-pulse CI/CD pipeline for better control, traceability, and rollback capabilities
+description: Decision to use GitLab Environments for managing deployment environments and configurations in the CI/CD pipeline for better control, traceability, and rollback capabilities
 tags: adr
 ---

 # Context and Problem Statement

-The T-pulse project requires deployments to multiple environments, such as development, QA, staging, and client environments.
+The project requires deployments to multiple environments, such as development, QA, staging, and client environments.
 Managing the deployment configurations and environment-specific settings in the CI/CD pipeline is crucial for seamless and efficient deployment across different environments.

 # Considered Options